prefab-cloud/prefab-cloud-docs-web/docs/sdks/ruby.md

 </summary>

 Many ruby web servers fork.
 In order to work properly we should have a Prefab Client running independently in each fork.
 You do not need to do this if you are only using threads and not workers.
-We also need to set the reset the logger for ActionView and friends because those get set pre-fork.
+If using SemanticLogger, you will also need to reopen the logger in each fork.

 <Tabs groupId="lang">
 <TabItem value="puma" label="Puma">